mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

-If we want to get output with nicely formatted column headers, then JSONPath's custom columns is the best way option.
+If we want to get output with nicely formatted column headers, then JSONPath's custom columns is the best option.

 Custom-columns are easier to use than the range operator.
 Here is how to use custom-columns with `kubectl`: